viamrobotics/docs/docs/components/board.md

 - **numato**: Numato GPIO model

-Give your board a **name**.
+Give your board a `name`.
-Choose any name you like, and note that this name is how you will refer to this particular board in your code and when configuring other components.
+Choose any name you like.
+Note that the `name` you choose is how you will refer to this particular board in your code.

+{{% alert title="Note" color="note" %}}
+Please note that board configuration depends on your particular use case.
+If your application involves more than GPIO, and other board attributes or communication methods are required, configuring your board will not be as simple as in the above example.

+Read on to learn more about using GPIO, advanced configuration for different communication methods, and working with your board component.
+{{% /alert %}}

+## Deeper Dives

-## Using GPIO
+### Using GPIO

-Essentially all electrical signals sent from and received by your board go through GPIO pins so it is important to understand some of what they can do and how to use them.
+Essentially all electrical signals sent from and received by your board go through GPIO pins.
+It is important to understand some of what they can do and how to use them.

 Here are a few use cases:

 - Can be set high (to 3.3V for example) or low (zero volts) to do things like: